Gregorij Rožman: Bishop of Ljubljana

 He was appointed as co-adjutor bishop of Ljublana on 17 March 1929 and consecrated titular Bishop of Semta on 14 July 1929.
 He succeeded as Bishop of Ljublana on 17 May 1930.
 As a bishop, he set out to spiritually renew his diocese, starting with his priests, who he felt should not be involved in politics.
 After leaving Orel, he focused on the Marian societies (Marijine Družbe), but mainly on Catholic Action, in which he saw the strongest tool for the renewal of his diocese.
-In the argument between two Christian youth organisations — Youth of Christ the King (sl) (whose members were known as the Mladci or Youth), led by the high-school teacher Ernest Tomec (sl), and the Guard (sl) academic club (whose members were known as the Stražarji or Guards), led by theology professor Dr Lambert Ehrlich.
+In the argument between two Christian youth organisations — Youth of Christ the King (sl) (whose members were known as the Mladci or Youth), led by the high-school teacher Ernest Tomec (sl), and the Guard (sl) academic club (whose members were known as the Stražarji or Guards), led by the theology professor Lambert Ehrlich.
 Both groups claimed to represent Catholic Action — Rožman decided in favor of the Mladci.